 Choose a topic you’re passionate about

 The more passionate you are about your radio topic, the better.
 Being passionate about something doesn’t necessarily mean that we know everything there is to know.
 Perhaps you’re going to interview an expert in a field that fascinates you and you simply want to learn more!
-In any case, the key is to choose a subject that will show your enthusiasm as it will make your show more compelling and authentic.
+In any case, the key is to choose a subject that shows your enthusiasm as it makes your show more compelling and authentic.

 25 radio topic ideas to inspire you